dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 # $upstream_addr is the ip:port of the Dgraph Alpha defined in the upstream
 # Example: 172.25.0.2, 172.25.0.7, 172.25.0.5 are the IP addresses of alpha1, alpha2, and alpha3
 # /var/log/nginx/access.log will contain these logs showing "localhost to <upstream address>"
 # for the different backends.
-By default, Nginx load balancing is round robin.
+By default, NGINX load balancing is round robin.

 log_format upstreamlog '[$time_local] $remote_addr - $remote_user - $server_name $host to: $upstream_addr: $request $status upstream_response_time $upstream_response_time msec $msec request_time $request_time';